leialey/RaceToGo/README.md

 There is an easy way to create Data Model mocks when the data is fetched from the backend.
 They can be used for both unit tests and SwiftUI previews.
 1. Create a json file with the real payload.
 Wrap it in the value for key "normal" - this is the default mock name.
 2. Conform data model to Mockable protocol.
-3. Call either Type.mock() to get its Data object or mockDecoded to get its Type object.
+3. Call either Type.mock() to get its Data object or Type.mockDecoded() to get its Type object.

-To better understand how to use Mockable, see NextRacesResponse.
+*To better understand how to use Mockable, see NextRacesResponse.*

 ### UI tests
 There are 2 default UI tests that were created automatically when creating Xcode project.